Solstice ... Ocean Explorer

-A team of four, including Paul Exner, may be accommodated aboard Solstice.
+A team of three, including Paul Exner, may be accommodated aboard Solstice.
 The main saloon provides a spacious interior for debrief meetings, and sleeping berths for two sailors in separate bunks of 4” foam and 6.5’ length.
 The forward cabin is ideal for one sailor amidst the sail inventory, and can be converted to a double bunk for a couple.
 A single head supports the crew underway and at rest.
 A 1,000 watt inverter provides AC power for a multitude of electric equipment including charging of phones, laptops, and camera batteries so the sailing action can always be photographed or videoed.

 Built with passion and attention to detail, Paul Exner completed Solstice’s construction from a new Cape George 31 bare-hull with the help of a few close friends, and the guidance of master-builder Todd Uecker (President of Cape George Marine Works).
 Solstice was built over a 10-year period in a defunct dairy barn in Middleton, Wisconsin to a robust standard and stout stature making her a strong and beautiful vessel for ocean sailing; Solstice is virtually inflexible, and is as structurally sound today as she was when her hull was laid-up solidly of vinylester resin and woven fiberglass in Port Townsend, Washington in 1991.